8bitbuddhist/nix-configuration/README.md

 ### Note on secrets management

-Secrets are managed using [git-crypt](https://github.com/AGWA/git-crypt).
-To unlock the repo, use `git-crypt unlock [path to key file]`. git-crypt will transparently encrypt/decrypt files stored in `modules/secrets` going forward, but you'll need this key file on all hosts that are using secrets.
+Secrets are managed using [transcrypt](https://github.com/elasticdog/transcrypt).
+To unlock the repo, use `transcrypt -c [cipher] -p '[password]'`.
+Transcrypt will transparently encrypt/decrypt files stored in `modules/nixos/secrets` going forward.
+You can get the cipher and password from a host with transcrypt already configured by running `transcrypt --display`.

 > [!NOTE]
 > This is a poor man's secret management solution.
 If you use this, your secrets will be world-readable in the `/nix/store/`.